fmillion-mnsu/cs480-f23/SYLLABUS.md

 D2L will be used to provide you with course announcements, homework assignments, course materials and quizzes.
 Official course announcements will also be sent to you via your university E-mail address.
 You are responsible for regularly checking D2L and your university E-mail for communications.

 Some projects in this course will make use of cloud services.
 While we will be discussing use of commercial cloud providers such as Amazon AWS or Microsoft Azure, you will not need to use these services in this course as I will be providing you with access to a cloud server for the course.
-You may of course choose to use a commercial service if you wish, but you will need to be cognizant of any potential fees you may incur.
+You may of course choose to use a commercial service if you wish, but you will need to be cognizant of any potential fees you may incur, and you will need to arrange for me to be able to access your resources for grading purposes.

 ## Course Philosophy &ndash; The “Flipped Classroom”